 I started as a press photographer when I was very young, working for the largest press office in Athens.
 At the time I was the first woman to work as a press photographer, in a totally male dominated environment.
 I worked for several government ministries, all the main newspapers of Greece and several other large organisations and institutions.
 Taking photographs of the likes of Margaret Thatcher and Francois Mitterrand were just a few of the challenges I had to overcome at the age of 18 working alongside dozens of male photographers.
 I became a very much wanted photographer but decided I wanted to study photography which I couldn’t do at the time in Greece because advanced photography studies didn’t exist then.

-I have had a number of solo and group exhibitions in the UK and across Europe and my work is in private collections in Greece, Germany, France and New York.
+I have had a number of solo and group exhibitions in the UK and across Europe and my work is in private collections in France, Germany, Greece, New York and Switzerland.